adnankarim/ai-in-medicine-diagnosis-prognosis-treatment/Blood Cell Object Detection - YOLOv5./README.md

 - We use a [public blood cell detection dataset](https://public.roboflow.ai/object-detection/bccd), which is open source and free to use.
 You can also use this notebook on your own data.

-- All the images are in the `nii.gz` format and labels `YOLO v5 PyTorch format`.
+- All the images are in the `.jpeg` format and labels `YOLO v5 PyTorch format`.